Set up remote MCP

 Additional configuration for Fusion tools

-Fusion tools, by default, defer to the environment provided via x-dbt-prod-environment-id
+Fusion tools, by default, defer to the environment provided via x-dbt-prod-environment-id for model and table metadata.

 Configuration to disable tools

-- After establishing which headers you need, you can follow the examples here to create your own agent.
+- After establishing which headers you need, you can follow the examples to create your own agent.

 {